Date started: August 2021

 Trainees with no prior EC knowledge can effectively execute task learned via VR in real world

 No danger form live electricity, no sharp tools, heights, or other hazards

 Uses no consumable materials (wire, conduit, etc)or expensive tools

 Training for almost every skilled trade carries with it some degree of risk: Sharp and heavy tools, heat and fire, and — for electrical construction, of course — electricity.
 Now, while electrician training programs across the generations have successfully managed to teach necessary skills safely, knowing that you’re training in a VR environment with zero risk of injury can go a long way towards setting a student’s mind at ease when beginning their EC journey.

 In addition to reducing risk, the new sims also reduce waste: Electrical Construction training requires large quantities of wire, conduit, and other one-time use (consumable) materials.
 Until the advent of VR, this seemed like an unavoidable expense — if you wanted to teach how to bend conduit, you were going to have a lot of students bending a lot of conduit.
 Sure, some of it might actually eventually go to use, but now with Transfr, there’s a better way.
-When students use VR simulations to bend conduit, pull wires, or practice any other tasks that usually cost consumables, they’re mastering the basic skill and developing muscle memory, but without using up materials.
+When students use VR electrical construction training simulations to bend conduit, pull wires, or practice any other tasks that usually cost consumables, they’re mastering the basic skill and developing muscle memory, but without using up materials.